amirmat98/AI2_Assignment1/README.md

 ### Example Output

-The output will include a detailed plan with steps such as picking up ingredients, grinding coffee, filling the water reservoir, assembling the moka pot, heating it, and serving the coffee.
+The output will include a detailed plan with steps such as picking up ingredients, grinding coffee, filling the water reservoir, assembling the moka kettle, heating it, and serving the coffee.